 The Brave Stepped Back: The Life and Times of Laskarina Bouboulina

-After more than 400 years of occupation by the Ottomans, in 1821, a series of social, political, cultural, and economic events convened in Europe which enabled Greece to spark the Greek War of Independence.
+After more than 400 years of occupation by the Ottoman Empire, in 1821, a series of social, political, cultural, and economic events convened in Europe which enabled Greece to spark the Greek War of Independence.
 This national instability provided a space for the emergence of a heroine who broke all established gender codes in the area of politics and on the battlefield: Laskarina Bouboulina (1771-1825).
-Over the course of her life, Bouboulina became self-educated, owned a successful merchant fleet, served as an international diplomat, built the largest Greek fighting ship of the war (the “Agamemnon,”) and was the only woman to join the Filike Etairia, an underground organization that prepared the Greeks for the war with the Ottomans.
+Over the course of her life, Bouboulina became self-educated, owned a successful merchant fleet, served as an international diplomat, built the largest Greek fighting ship of the war (the “Agamemnon,”) and was thought to be one of the only women to join the Philiki Etaireia, an underground organization that prepared the Greeks for the war with the Ottomans.
 She is the first woman in world naval history to have earned the title of Admiral for her command of the Spetses fleet in crucial naval battles.
 Her life represents an alternative history to the masculinist and nationalistic depictions of the Greek War of Independence, as told in both Greek and philhellenic literatures.

 Using historical documents and artifacts, interviews with Bouboulina’s descendants and specialists in the fields of Greek and Ottoman History, live footage gathered in Spetses, Nafplion, Athens, and the U.S., music and artwork of the period, as well as contemporary film and media as grounds for cultural comparison, this documentary video synthesizes multi-media artifacts to create a critical pedagogy that explores the margins of Greek history through the life and times of one of Greece’s most important revolutionaries.
 Interviews include: Dr. Maria Anastasopoulos-Krimigis, former professor at the University of Athens; Mr. Philip Demertzis-Bouboulis, Bouboulina’s great-grandson and founder of the Bouboulina Museum in Spetses; Mr. Kristos Koutsis, Descendant of the Koutsis family of Spetses; Dr. Mary Pittas-Herschbach, Professor of Hellenic Studies at the University of Maryland; Dr. Charles Robinson, Director of the Lord Byron Society of America and Professor of English at the University of Delaware; and Dr. Madeline Zilfi, professor of Ottoman History at the University of Maryland, and author of Women in the Ottoman Empire: Middle Eastern Women in the Early Modern Era.